 It’s one of the most important financial documents you will ever make, so getting good advice when you make it is a smart move.
 We recommend consulting your solicitor, or finding one using the links below.

-If you’ve decided to leave a gift to Helen Arkell in your Will you’ll need our details:
+If you decide to leave a gift to Helen Arkell in your Will, you will need the following details:

 Registered Charity Number: 1064646

 To find a solicitor to help you make or review your Will, The Law Society is a good place to start: